TrongNV2003/Multi-Agents-MCP/README.md

 ## Future plans
 - Applying MCP (Model Context Protocol) for flexible plug-and-play external tools and APIs.
 (Done)
 - Applying A2A (Agent to Agent Protocol) for Agents able to interact with each other.
 - Build UI for users easy to interact with Multi Agents.
+(Done)